 CSS Grid is a new way of looking at the problem of rendering a usable website to the thousands of screen sizes in existence.

 CSS Grid, though, if it were only about performance, would be a fail.
 But it's a lot more than that.
 The CSS Grid module and other CSS3 properties will allow developers new tools and new possibilities for designing and animating content within the standard web toolkit.
-It's a little like going from the 16-color Crayola set to the 64-color one (with built-in sharpener!), and as we're one of the first in higher ed to implement it sitewide, we'll have first-mover advantage, at least for a while, much as we did with our sitewide upgrade to responsive design in 2012.
+It's a little like going from the 16-color Crayola set to the 64-color one (with built-in sharpener!).
 We'll see the results roll out over the life of Framework 5 as web developers at Nebraska revisit and redesign our "digital campus."

-If you have any concerns, or questions, or comments, please join us at a monthly WDN meeting, at a WDN Shared Governance Board meeting, or in the WDN Chatroom.
+P.S.
+If you have any concerns, or questions, or comments, please join us at a monthly WDN meeting, at a WDN Shared Governance Board meeting, or in the WDN Chat Room.